alain-nambi/offers_api/backend/PRODUCTION_DEPLOYMENT.md

 - Includes volume management for static files and database persistence
 - Implements health checks for PostgreSQL and Redis
 - Services wait for dependencies to be ready before starting
-- Explicitly sets environment variables for database and Redis connections
 - Configured for production deployment

 ## Deployment Steps